In my opinion, the best music distribution service out there at the moment is DistroKid.

 — monitor the number of plays and downloads each of your tracks receives (per country, per store, per everything!)

-— collect the performance and mechanical royalties related to those plays for you
+— collect sales and mechanical royalties related to your sound recordings

 Check out the video a little further down to see EXACTLY how that works with DistroKid.